 The best backpacks for travel are going to be the ones that have the most features.
 Later on in this guide, we’re going to show you comparison charts with every imaginable feature for each pack so that you can compare them side-by-side and see what features are important to you.
 But first we’ll list the features that you should definitely look for when shopping for the best travel backpack.

 A removable daypack is going to give you a lot more flexibility.
-Sure you can carry around a smaller bag as well, but the best part of a main pack with a removable daypack is the fact that you can zip the smaller bag onto the bigger one during travel days or when you don’t want to use it.
+Sure you can carry around a smaller bag as well, but the best part of a rucksack with detachable backpack is the fact that you can zip the smaller bag onto the bigger one during travel days or when you don’t want to use it.